 Abstract

 Population size is a central parameter for conservation, however monitoring abundance is often problematic for threatened marine species.
 Despite substantial investment in research, many marine species remain data-poor presenting barriers to the evaluation of conservation management outcomes and the modelling of future solutions.
 Such is the case for the white shark (Carcharodon carcharias), a highly mobile apex predator for whom recent and substantial population declines have been recorded in many globally distributed populations.
-Here we estimate the effective number of breeders that successfully contribute offspring in one reproductive cycle (Nb), providing a snapshot of recent reproductive effort in an east-Australian New Zealand population of white shark.
+Here, we estimate the effective number of breeders that successfully contribute offspring in one reproductive cycle (Nb), providing a snapshot of recent reproductive effort in an east-Australian New Zealand population of white shark.
 Nb was estimated over four consecutive age cohorts (2010, 2011, 2012, 2013) using two genetic estimators (linkage-disequilibrium; LD and sibship assignment; SA) based on genetic data derived from two types of genetic markers (single-nucleotide-polymorphisms; SNPs and microsatellite loci).
 While estimates of Nb using different marker types produced comparable estimates, microsatellite loci were the least precise.
 The LD and SA estimates of Nb within cohorts using SNPs were comparable, for example the 2013 age-cohort Nb(SA) was 200 (95%CI 147-297) and Nb(LD) was 171.9 (95%CI 117.3-301.7).
-We show that over the time period studied Nb was stable (), and ranged between 91.87 (SD±25.44) and 252.83 (SD±67.40) per year using a combined estimate of NbLD+SA from SNP loci.
+We show that over the time period studied Nb was stable (showed no detectable trend), and ranged between 91.87 (SD±25.44) and 252.83 (SD±67.40) per year using a combined estimate of NbLD+SA from SNP loci.
 A simulation approach showed that in this population effective population size (Ne) per generation can be expected to be larger than Nb per reproductive cycle (Nb/Ne ratio = 0.43) .
 This study demonstrates how a natural breeding population size can be monitored over time in-situ, and how it might provide insight into the effectiveness of recovery and conservation measures for the white shark as well as other data-poor species of conservation concern.

 Introduction

-Assessing the size of natural populations is a key objective of monitoring programs which are vital for understanding the conservation status of species, the regulating effects of biotic and abiotic factors, and for the assessment of management efforts (Lindenmayer et al., 2020)However, for many marine populations, there is a lack of consistent monitoring programs at appropriate spatial and temporal scales for conservation and policy needs (Papa, Oosting, Valenza-Troubat, Wellenreuther, & Ritchie, 2020).
+Assessing the size of natural populations is a key objective of monitoring programs which are vital for understanding the conservation status of species, the regulating effects of biotic and abiotic factors, and for the assessment of management efforts (Lindenmayer et al., 2020).
+However, for many marine populations, there is a lack of consistent monitoring programs at appropriate spatial and temporal scales for conservation and policy needs (Papa, Oosting, Valenza-Troubat, Wellenreuther, & Ritchie, 2020).
 This presents a significant problem for chondrichthyans (sharks, skates, rays and chimaeras), where more than half of known species are characterised by insufficient data and one-quarter are estimated to be at risk of extinction (Dulvy et al., 2014).
 Within the elasmobranchs (sharks, skates and rays), each contributes significantly to connect ecosystems and regulate marine food webs (Heupel, Knip, Simpfendorfer, & Dulvy, 2014).
 However, habitat loss and continued pressures on mortality though bycatch and targeted-fishing have resulted in many populations of elasmobranchs being depleted at a rate that exceeds their natural recovery potential (Worm et al., 2013).
 Given the significant challenges facing elasmobranchs and the importance of their role in regulating marine ecosystems, improvements for monitoring changes in natural populations is critical.